 Not a lot of community libraries around.

-Go is still a bit new on the game, so the libraries ecosystem it's still a bit green.
+Go is still a bit new on the game, so the library's ecosystem it's still a bit green.

 Dependency management is still lacking.